SaurabhDwivedi231003/MERN-with-me-100xDEV-Cohort-2.0/week-7/4-Notes-State-Management-RECOIL.md

    - Atoms can be teleported to any component.
    - Performance: Recoil allows components to subscribe to individual pieces of state (atoms), which can lead to more efficient re-renders than Redux.
 If you have a large state tree and you're noticing performance issues with Redux, Recoil might be a better choice.

+   - If we want to switch from Recoil to Redux in future than we can do it by simply changing code in store/recoil folder and entire app will not be affected.
+   - Also React state management library like Recoil & Redux help us to keep ou state management code private & unexposed from other user.
 ## Things to learn in Recoil

 - **RecoilRoot**: It's a component that provides a Recoil context to its descendants.
 It's similar to the `<CountContext.Provider>` in Context API.